yldai/Self_Belief_Updating_Computational_Neural/README.md

 # Self_Belief_Updating_Computational_Neural
-The repository contains de-identified effective connectivity data and the codes used to support the main findings in the Dai et al. manuscript
+The repository contains de-identified behavioral and effective connectivity data and the codes used to support the main findings in the Dai et al. manuscript

 ## Dynamic causal modeling Model 1: general self belief updating and update magnitude modulatory effect